01-02 - Foundations - Dig Foundation

 Next re-establish your "East West" reference.
 This will be placed at the northern edge of the footing for the main house rectangle.
 It needs to be exactly at 90 degrees to the "North South" reference string.
 I find that using a 90 degree dual laser tool is useful for establishing a right angle.
 You can align one edge with the string at the required point along the string.

 On your CAD drawings you should have marked the outside edges of the footings.
 This should of course also show any building bump-outs on the north side of the building.
 It is the northern edge bump-outs of the building that determine where the East West reference string will go.
 These bump-outs need to fit within the excavated level area.
 Also allow for 1 foot for the drainage gravel and another foot to give room for solid soil before getting to the batter board assembly.
-Allow further distance for the batterboard assembly.
-The "East West" reference string will be used to represent the inner edge of the batterboard that goes along the north wall of the main building rectangle (which in the case of steel stake batterboards is 2 feet out from the edge of the Form-a-drain).
+Allow further distance (say 2 inches) for the batterboard assembly.
+The "East West" reference string will be used to represent the northern outer edge of the Form-a-drain for the main house rectangle.

 The amount of space added on for the batter board assembly is a variable.
-If using a wooden assembly weighted down with rocks it would be about 4 feet, but if using steel stakes and a bit of creativity you can get this number down to close to zero.
-Getting it to zero means that the inner edge of the batterboard will be 2 feet out from the outer edge of the Form-a-drain.
-You will probably have a number of corners where you need to spend the money on steel stakes in order to get the building tucked into the available space in the excavated hole.
+If using steel stakes and a bit of creativity you can get this number down to close to about 2 inches.
+Getting it to 2" means that the inner edge of the batterboard will be 2 feet out from the outer edge of the Form-a-drain.
+Even though steel stakes cost $5 each and you need between 4 and 6 per batterboard, that is still my recommended way of implementing batterboards, particularly when fitting a building into an excavated hole.

 It is important that the batterboard assemblies are very strong.
 A lot depends on the accuracy with which you mark-out the foundations, and that means you don't want the batter boards to move.